clarkhtse/filtercake.github.io/_posts/2014-04-08-dimensional-planning.md

 postercredit: http://www.amazon.de/101-Things-Learned-Architecture-School/dp/0262062666/
 ---

-So we had an internal workshop on user stories, which I am [using as the basis for an info poster](http://filtercake.tumblr.com/post/82007941296/prototype-of-an-info-poster-on-user-stories-based).
-While we were handed lots of possible ways to [split user stories into smaller ones](https://encrypted.google.com/search?hl=en&q=how%20to%20split%20user%20stories), I want something linear for the poster which will get helpful results from the start.
+We recently had an internal workshop on user stories, which I am [using as the basis for an info poster](http://filtercake.tumblr.com/post/82007941296/prototype-of-an-info-poster-on-user-stories-based).
+While we were handed lots of possible ways to [split user stories into smaller ones](https://encrypted.google.com/search?hl=en&q=how%20to%20split%20user%20stories), I want something linear for the poster which will lead to helpful results from the beginning.

-While our team was working on [the new Jimdo shipping costs](http://blog.jimdo.com/new-shipping-cost-options/) during the past months, one particular thing bothered me *all the time*:
+While our team was working on [the new Jimdo shipping costs](http://blog.jimdo.com/new-shipping-cost-options/) during the past months, one particular thing bothered me all the time:

 > How could we apply the concept of *Hierarchical Drawing* to our work on the feature?

-And if you wonder what "hierarchical drawing" means, here is the appropiate excerpt from [101 Things I Learned  In Architecture School](http://www.amazon.de/101-Things-Learned-Architecture-School/dp/0262062666/):
+And if you wonder what "hierarchical drawing" means, here is the related excerpt from [101 Things I Learned  In Architecture School](http://www.amazon.de/101-Things-Learned-Architecture-School/dp/0262062666/):

 ![]({{site.baseurl}}/images/2014/hierarchical-drawing.jpg)

-Turns out there is an equivalent concept for building software: "Dimensional Planning".
+But we build software, right?
+Turns out there is an equivalent concept for development: "Dimensional Planning".
 Sadly, very little about it can be found online:

 - [Dimensional Planning – Abstract from Devoxx09](http://www.devoxx.com/display/DV09/Dimensional+Planning)
 - [Dimensional Planning – Agile Atlas](http://agileatlas.org/articles/item/dimensional-planning)